XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 myapp-pod   1/1     Running   0          14s
 ```

-We have now directly created a Pod, without using a Deployment.
+We have now directly created a pod, without using a deployment.
 Kill the Pod to simulate an application crash again:

 ```
 kubectl delete pod myapp-pod